-What is the best VPN for Smart TV?
-What do Samsung, Sony, LG, Hisense, Sharp, Toshiba, Grundig, Philips and Panasonic all have in common?
-They’re all manufactures of Smart TVs Most people think about Smart TVs as one of the best inventions to ever happen within the 21st century.
-Since Samsung released the first version of the product back in 2008, it’s been a race to the future with manufacturers doing their best to come up with amazing features that might even change how we watch television.
+Ever since the first Samsung Smart TV back in 2008, Smart TVs have become very popular around the world.
+In fact, in the United States, more than 100 million users operate a Smart TV at home.
+It’s been a race to the future with manufacturers doing their best to come up with amazing features that might even change how we watch television.
 From streaming apps to 3D, 4K, and HDR features, Smart TVs are constantly evolving.
-To get the most out of your Smart TV, it’s always best to install a VPN on it.
-But which VPN is best for Samsung, LG, Hisense, Sony, Sharp, or Panasonic Smart TVs?
-Read the review below to find out.
+However, your location can limit what your Smart TV has to offer.
+To get the most out of it, it’s always best to use a VPN.
+But the question is: Which VPN is best for Smart TVs?
+Read the full review below to find out.

 Best VPN for Smart TV Reviewed